ludvigak/FINUFFT.jl/README.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://ludvigak.github.io/FINUFFT.jl/latest/)

 This is a Julia interface to [FINUFFT](https://github.com/flatironinstitute/finufft), a lightweight and fast nonuniform FFT (nufft) library released by the Flatiron Institute.
+Both 64-bit and 32-bit precisions calls are supported.

 ## Installation